 Arkansas is divided into regions by location.
-Many people would agree that Northwest Arkansas is the most beautiful area of the state.
+Many people would say that Northwest Arkansas is the most beautiful area of the state.

 This region includes the Ozark Mountains as well as some of the fastest growing cities in the state.
 It is in Northwest Arkansas that you can visit a premiere art gallery and a quaint mountain town in the same day.